bijay135/gitlab-aws-magento2-deploy/README.md

 # Feature highlights
 - Created with simplicity and ease of use in mind, inspired by magento cloud pipeline
-- Emphasis on zero downtime during deployment
+- Emphasis on zero downtime during deployment, must have at least 2 nodes for this
 - Separate root to build application changes without affecting mage root
 - State checking flow for optimized build of pipeline/server/application related changes
 - Simple deploy summary for pipeline/server/application section in tabular format during each deployment